dsidirop/pfUI-quickcast/README.md

 - `/pfquickcast:hostiles <spell_name>` ( `/script SlashCmdList.PFQUICKCAST_HOSTILES("<spell_name>")` )

-  <br/>Used in macros to cast spells on **hostile/neutral** targets p.e. via mouse-hover directly on the NPCs or in pfUI unit-frames.
+  <br/>Casts spells on **hostile/neutral** targets p.e. via mouse-hover directly on the NPCs or in pfUI unit-frames.

   <br/>Use this flavour for **offensive** spells or generic spells that can be used on both friendly and hostile targets (p.e.
 Paladin's Holy Shock).<br/>

 - `/pfquickcast:any <spell_name>` ( `/script SlashCmdList.PFQUICKCAST_ANY("<spell_name>")` )

-  <br/>Used in macros to cast spells to any target (friendly, neutral or hostile) p.e. on pfUI frames via mouse-hover.<br/>
+  <br/>Casts spells to any target (friendly, neutral or hostile) p.e. on pfUI frames via mouse-hover.<br/>